Skip to content

 To use an RDA Run-Down Adapter:

-• Connect the adapter to a compatible torque sensor
+1. Connect the adapter inline between a compatible Mountz torque sensor and the torque tool.

 Applications